People with Crohn’s disease have chronic inflammation in the lining of their digestive tract.

-The exact cause of Crohn’s disease isn’t known, but this inflammation involves the immune system mistaking harmless substances, like food, beneficial bacteria, or the intestinal tissue itself, as threats.
+The exact cause of Crohn’s disease isn’t known, but this inflammation of the digestive tract involves the immune system mistaking harmless substances, like food, beneficial bacteria, or the intestinal tissue itself, as threats.
 It then overreacts and attacks them.

 Peripheral arthritis

 A majority of the arthritis that occurs in people with Crohn’s disease is called peripheral arthritis.
-This type of arthritis affects the large joints, such as those in your knees, ankles, elbows, wrists, and hips.
+This type of arthritis affects the large joints, such as those in your knees, ankles, elbows, and wrists.

 The joint pain typically occurs at the same time as stomach and bowel flare-ups.
-This type of arthritis typically doesn’t result in any joint erosion or lasting damage to the joints.
+However, it’s important to note that this type of arthritis typically doesn’t result in any joint erosion or lasting damage to the joints.

-Finally, a small percentage of people with Crohn’s disease will develop a severe condition known as ankylosing spondylitis (AS).
-This progressive inflammatory condition affects your sacroiliac joints and spine.
+Finally, a small percentage of people with Crohn’s disease will develop a more serious condition called ankylosing spondylitis (AS).
+This progressive inflammatory condition affects your spine’s sacroiliac joints, which are the joints linking your pelvis and lower spine.

-Symptoms include pain and stiffness in your lower spine and near the bottom of your back at the sacroiliac joints.
+Symptoms include pain and stiffness in your lower spine and near the bottom of your back near the pelvis.

 Some people may even have symptoms of AS months or years before their Crohn’s disease symptoms appear.
 This type of arthritis can lead to permanent damage.